SHIVESH89/ride-sharing/README.md

 # **RideShare — Dynamic Pricing & Ride Management System**

 ## **Description**
 RideShare is a comprehensive, full-stack ride management platform built to simulate real-world ride-hailing economics.
 It features a robust dynamic surge pricing engine, interactive map routing, carpooling logic, and role-based access control.
-The application provides dedicated, real-time dashboards for Passengers, Drivers, and Administrators, all backed by a lightweight, embedded SQLite database.
-This system effectively demonstrates complex relational data management, real-time status updates, and dynamic fare calculation based on location zones and time slots.
+The application provides dedicated, real-time dashboards for Passengers, Drivers, and Administrators, all backed by a robust **MySQL database** and an **Express.js API**.
+This system effectively demonstrates complex relational data management, asynchronous API routing, real-time status updates, and dynamic fare calculation based on location zones and time slots.

 ## **Key Features**
 * **Dynamic Surge Pricing:** Fares are calculated in real-time using a combination of base zone rates and time-based surge multipliers.